 This course explores the application of scientific methods to the study of human behavior and social interaction.
 The relationship between theory and research is examined.
 Students develop skills in understanding and using such techniques as case studies, surveys, experiments, participant observation, testing, and basic statistical devices to analyze data.

-Prerequisites: PŚY 101 or SOC 101.
+Prerequisites: PŚY 101 or SOC 101 3 lecture hours per week 3 credit hours